Martin Art Gallery has temporarily closed.

 Anthony Cervino's solo exhibition Hurry with the Furies will feature a suite of new works that use the visual and formal language of institutional critique to explore how we fethisize cultural objects.
 Cervino's recreated historical objects manipulate material conventions by resulting in humorous, and often transgressive meditations on his personal past.

 Anthony Cervino has exhibited widely, and is a professor of art at Dickinson College, and Co-Director/Curator of Ejecta Projects in Carlisle, PA.

-Visiting Artist Talk: March 13, 5- 6pm in the Galleria
+Artist Talk: March 17, 7pm in the Recital Hall

 All art images and content are the property of Martin Art Gallery, Muhlenberg College, Allentown, PA.
 Any reproduction or distribution of this material without the expressed, written consent of the Martin Art Gallery is prohibited and a violation of federal law.
 All rights reserved.